 The NatureNetwork is our partnership of Canadian naturalist organizations in every province across Canada.
 The network is thriving with about 100,000 affiliate members in more than 350 local clubs in cities all across Canada from coast to coast to coast.
 Every day, new nature enthusiasts are learning what members like you have known for years: being in nature is good for your heart, mind and soul!

 The NatureNetwork includes Nature Canada’s affiliate organizations in every province across the country.
 We share the common goal of protecting species, habitats and ecosystems in Canada at local, regional, provincial and national levels.
 By engaging Canadians through monitoring, research and advocacy activities, we are building a nature ethic in communities and cities across the country.
+We currently offer a program on developing “engagement organizing” practices for groups on the national, provincial and local levels.

 |BC Nature is a federation of over 52 local natural history clubs throughout British Columbia, representing about 5,000 members.
 Efforts “To Know Nature and to Keep it Worth Knowing” have been ongoing since incorporation as the Federation of BC Naturalists in 1969.
 Click here to visit bcnature.ca »|